alex-rosen-os/alexrosenbaum/README.md

 🌱 I’m currently learning topics in  variety of fields including :
 - Data Analysis with SQL & Excel
-- Automation Testing
+- Software Testing
-- Node.js
+- JavaScript
-- CompTIA Network+
+- CompTIA A+
 - Ethical Hacking with Linux & Python
 -------------